 The Rye Ancient Trails offers a fantastic route showcasing the best running terrain in the area.
 Don’t expect fast times and smooth surfaces.
 Do expect amazing views, a few stiff climbs, the odd rabbit hole, some single track and numerous gates (35 on the 30k) and stiles (29).

 Please take care, stay focused and be especially careful on road crossings and country lanes.
 Take the time to thank the marshals and taste the local food on offer at the drink and feed stations.
-There’s a free beer (courtesy of Three Legs Brewing Company) waiting for you at the finish.
+There’s a free beer (courtesy of Curious Brewery) waiting for you at the finish.

 The races (both 30k and 15k) will start outside The George in Rye on the High Street, with a short climb to take runners past St Mary’s Church and the town hall in the heart of the ancient Citadel before leaving the town via the historic Landgate and heading for the surrounding villages.